Robert Rose Foundation Directors

 Cliff has interests in disability issues and works to support improved quality of life of disabled people and is a retired Secondary School Principal class member, and now a practicing Principal in his private accounting practice.

 Cliff was formerly a Director and Chairman of Independence Australia until 2015.
-He was previously a Director and Chairman AQA.
+He was previously a Director and Chairman of AQA.
 Victoria.

 In 2007, Cliff was awarded an Order of Australia Medal (OAM) for services to the community and particularly to organisations that support people with Disabilities.